 Primary and secondary prevention

 The best solution to reducing the incidence of coronary atherosclerosis is through either avoidance or control of recognised risk factors.
 This can be achieved by the introduction of critically important lifestyle changes, and where appropriate, the use of medical treatment.
 Patients can have a health check that looks for many of these risk factors and those patients with a strong family history should see their General Practitioner to discuss this in more detail.
-Alternatively, you can contact The Keyhole Heart Clinic for a health screen.
+Alternatively, you can contact our London Heart Clinic for a health screen.

 Smoking, both active and passive is a potent risk factor, and nothing short of abstinence is the advice that we give.